SergeyReizman/Final_Project/frontend/README.md

 - **models:** Python files defining database models using Flask-SQLAlchemy.

+# Database

-Database: The database file, bank.db, is stored in the root directory.
+The application uses SQLite as the database, and the SQLite database file which is stored in the root directory is named `bank.db`.
-It's an SQLite database used by the Flask application.
+The database schema includes tables for Customers, Accounts, and Transactions.

 Styling